Skip to main content

 Your credit card questions answered

-No. Just keep using your credit card like you do now.
-Your PIN will stay the same too.
+No. Just keep using your credit card like you did before the transfer.
+Your PIN hasn’t changed as a result of the transfer.

 If we do decide to make a change in the future, we’ll always give you plenty of notice, explain what it means and make it as straightforward as we can.

-If your credit card application is approved before the transfer, it will complete as an agreement made by ‘Virgin Money’ as a trading name of ‘Clydesdale Bank PLC’.
-This will then become a credit card agreement with ‘Virgin Money’ as a trading name of ‘Nationwide’ after the transfer date.
+If your credit card application was approved before the transfer, it completed as an agreement made by ‘Virgin Money’ as a trading name of ‘Clydesdale Bank PLC’.
+This then became a credit card agreement with ‘Virgin Money’ as a trading name of ‘Nationwide’ on 2 April 2026.

 No. If you have any payment arrangements with Virgin Money, keep the payments up as normal.